Student Complaint Policy and Resolution Process

 Policy Purpose

-This policy articulates the requirement for university employees to maintain record of written student complaints and establishes formal and informal complaint resolution processes for all students at Florida Tech.
-Additionally, this policy includes resources for students related to complaint processes, including contact information for agencies outside of Florida Tech.
+This policy articulates the requirement for the university to maintain records of written student complaints and identifies the responsible case manager for this process and the role of complaint resolution officers in facilitating this expectation.
+It also establishes formal and informal complaint resolution processes for all students at Florida Tech.
+Finally, this policy includes resources for students related to complaint processes, including contact information for agencies outside of Florida Tech.

 Policy Scope